NoB0/NorthSeaPQA-force-npd-hackathon/README.md

 ## Data format

-The dataset is provided in JSON format, following SQuAD v2.0 format.
+The dataset is provided in JSON format.

 ## License